mattldawson/MusicBox/README.md

 ## Removing the Docker container

-If you're done with MusicBox and would like to remove the container that was built in the first step, in any terminal window run:
+If you're done with MusicBox and would like to remove the containers and the image we built, in any terminal window run:

 ```
 docker system prune
+docker rmi music-box-test
 ```

 # Configure, install, and run MusicBox